geoffcline/gdcblog/content/posts/acne.md

 I use it in a fase cleanser/wash from CeraVe.
 It's a great product to apply after you have gotten sweaty and been exposed to the outdoors/pollution/public.
 It goes a step beyond normal cleansers to really reduce bacteria.

 But it doesn't stop thee.
-Not even close.
-It is also "sebostatic" and "comedolytic" (wikipedia)
+It is also "sebostatic" and "comedolytic" (wikipedia).
+Essentially, it both reduces product of new pore clogging skin oil, and helps break down old oils.

 This can bleach (e.e., make white stains on) fabrics, such as pillows or shirts.
 I avoid this by using the face wash in the shower.